ethereum-optimism/optimism/specs/predeploys.md

 Address: `0x4200000000000000000000000000000000000007`

-The `L2CrossDomainMessenger` gives a higher level API for sending cross domain messages.
+The `L2CrossDomainMessenger` gives a higher level API for sending cross domain messages compared to directly calling the `L2ToL1MessagePasser`.
 It maintains a mapping of L1 messages that have been relayed to L2 to prevent replay attacks and also allows for replayability if the L1 to L2 transaction reverts on L2.